julien-/void-elementor-post-grid/readme.txt

 = Where can to find the new element added =

-Our Void Elementor Post Grid adds a new section in the elementor live page builder named : VOID POST GRID .
-There you will see the widget which you can drag and drop and config settings
+Our Void Elementor Post Grid adds a new section in the elementor live page builder named : VOID ELEMENTS.
+Actually here you will see all widgets developed by us even if the plugins are installed seperately.
+Now just drag & drop it to your page to work.

 == Screenshots ==